szilard-molnar/react-chat-application/README.md

 ![app screenshot](/images/logout.png)

+The application recognizes emojis as well.

 You can try the app clicking the link below, hope you will enjoy!!!

 https://priceless-archimedes-c2a5ba.netlify.com/?fbclid=IwAR2epbJ7MPnQ87N5ueUvrl2V9h_-0Lwy_cvpq9UIfFmrFTcIAgRQK5Ueg98